giampaolo/psutil/docs/index.rst

      .. note::
-       `uss` is probably the most representative metric for determining how much memory is being used by a process.
+       `uss` is probably the most representative metric for determining how much memory is actually being used by a process.
        It represents the amount of memory that would be freed if the process was terminated right now.

+     .. note:: see also `scripts/procsmem.py <https://github.com/giampaolo/psutil/blob/master/scripts/procsmem.py>`__
+        for an example application.

      Example on Linux: